spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dendrite.md

 - **You can't switch an existing Matrix server's implementation** (e.g. Synapse -> Dendrite).
 Proceed below only if you're OK with losing data or you're dealing with a server on a new domain name, which hasn't participated in the Matrix federation yet.

-- **homeserver implementations other than Dendrite may not be fully functional**.
-The playbook may also not assist you in an optimal way (like it does with Dendrite).
+- **homeserver implementations other than Synapse may not be fully functional**.
+The playbook may also not assist you in an optimal way (like it does with Synapse).
 Make yourself familiar with the downsides before proceeding

 The playbook provided settings for Dendrite are defined in [`roles/custom/matrix-dendrite/defaults/main.yml`](../roles/custom/matrix-dendrite/defaults/main.yml) and they ultimately end up in the generated `/matrix/dendrite/config/homeserver.yaml` file (on the server).
 This file is generated from the [`roles/custom/matrix-dendrite/templates/dendrite/dendrite.yaml.j2`](../roles/custom/matrix-dendrite/templates/dendrite/dendrite.yaml.j2) template.